 - GP Member: Dr Christine Emerson - Sessional GP.

-- Hospital Consultant: Mr Justin Davies - Deputy Medical Director and Consultant Colorectal Surgeon, Cambridge University Hospitals NHS Foundation Trust.
+- Hospital Consultant Member: Mr Justin Davies - Deputy Medical Director and Consultant Colorectal Surgeon, Cambridge University Hospitals NHS Foundation Trust.

-- Hospital Consultant: Dr Catherine Hubbard (Chair), Consultant in Diagnostic Radiology, North West Anglia NHS Foundation Trust.
+- Hospital Consultant Member: Dr Catherine Hubbard (CPF Chair) - Consultant in Diagnostic Radiology, North West Anglia NHS Foundation Trust.

-- Hospital Consultant/Specialist: Jayne Davies, Clinical Lead - MSK Specialist Services & Physiotherapy Specialist (Extended Scope Practitioner), Dynamic Health, Cambridgeshire Community Services NHS Trust.
+- Hospital Consultant/Specialist Member: Jayne Davies - Clinical Lead, MSK Specialist Services & Physiotherapy Specialist (Extended Scope Practitioner), Dynamic Health, Cambridgeshire Community Services NHS Trust.

 - Lay Member: Ron Hodson.